-In order to keep negative gene expression “switched off” we simply need to providing the relevant genes with positive stimulus.
+In order to keep negative gene expression “switched off” we simply need to provide the relevant genes with positive stimulus.
 We need to keep providing them with positive stimulus because they respond instantly to whatever they receive.

 Our genes are concerned about our immediate survival, not long-term consequences.
 This is really important to understand.
 Genes are like the ultimate practitioners of Mindfulness: they respond to the here-and-now, they’re not interested in the past or the future.